Trimipramine

 Relevant Genes and Their Roles

-Two liver enzymes, CYP2D6 and CYP2C19, play key roles in how trimipramine is processed in the body.
-CYP2D6 is responsible for breaking trimipramine into less active metabolites, while CYP2C19 helps convert tertiary amine structures into secondary amines.
-Variations in these genes can change how quickly or slowly the drug is cleared.
+Two liver enzymes break trimipramine down: CYP2D6 and CYP2C19.
+CYP2D6 converts it into less active metabolites, while CYP2C19 handles the conversion of the tertiary amine into secondary amines.
+Variants in either one change how fast the drug is cleared.

 Genetic differences (called polymorphisms) can lead to categories such as poor or ultra-rapid metabolizers.
 A “poor metabolizer” has less active enzyme and may clear trimipramine slowly, raising drug levels and side effect risk.
 An “ultra-rapid metabolizer” has highly active enzyme and may clear the drug too quickly, reducing its effectiveness.